caxefaizan/developers_101/README.md

 - Once our batch is onboarded with the fundamentals above, we can jump on to our internal full stack project [here](https://github.com/caxefaizan/slackapp).
 > Here you can either choose to work on the front end of the application, backend of the application or the cloud operations of the app.
 Well if you love being a full stack dev.
 The stage is yours.
 Note: For the Slack App our Dependant frameworks are : Python, GCP, Flask, HTML, Postgres.

+## Assignment Submission

+Hi, my name is Nikhil Amauriya.
+Please consider this as my final submission.